mozilla/datazilla/README.md

    return jsonData
 ```

-All environment variables required by datazilla are stored in a single file located in [/datazilla/webapp/conf/etc/sysconfig)](https://github.com/jeads/datazilla/blob/master/webapp/conf/etc/sysconfig/).
+All environment variables required by datazilla are stored in a single file located in [/datazilla/webapp/conf/etc/sysconfig](https://github.com/jeads/datazilla/blob/master/webapp/conf/etc/sysconfig/).
 There is a single environment variable, ```DATAZILLA_DEBUG```, that can be used to turn on debugging options across all command line scripts and the django webservice.
-When set, the following message will be written to stdout in the server log or from a command line script with any SQL executed.
+When set, the following message will be written to the server log or to stdout, if executing a command line script whenever SQL is executed in the application.

 ```
 datasource.hubs.MySQL.MySQL debug message: